“IT IS POSSIBLE”2020

 The idea I settled on was inspired by some of the earliest known examples of art: hand prints on cave walls where early humans blew pigment out over their hands to leave a handprint.

 I wanted people to imagine how much we have done since then that would have been considered impossible.
-And I wanted people to consider that the staggering growth of the future could be within us, rather than without in the form of greater industry:
+And I wanted people to consider that the future could be about a growth within us, rather than without in the form of greater industry:

 “2,000 STEPS TOWARD CHANGE”